 Officially, Hayward’s release date was April 26, 1946, but there may have been accumulated leave or simply an earlier (unofficial) departure.
 We do know that his discharge was effective on February 14, 1946, when Hayward returned to Newfoundland.

-Sometime in the spring of 1946, Hayward and Olive travelled to Stephenville Crossing, the small town on the west coast of Newfoundland where Hayward grew up.
+Sometime in the spring of 1946, Hayward and Olive travelled to Stephenville Crossing, a small town on the west coast of Newfoundland, where Hayward grew up.
+Soon after their arrival, they purchased some land and built a house.

 Olive Leona May Stone died of ALS on June 11, 1982.
 She was 61 years old.